-Keen ASR recognizer finds the most likely sequence of words in the spoken audio taking into consideration both the acoustic match (closeness of features extracted from the audio to the acoustic model), as well as the language model.
+The KeenASR speech recognizer finds the most likely sequence of words spoken in the recorded audio input.
+The speech recognizer takes into account both the acoustic match (how closely the features extracted from the audio match the acoustic model), as well as the language model.

 The decoding graph combines the language model with other resources (acoustic models, lexicon) in a manner that simplifies the decoding process.